A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: Primary and auxiliary outcomes

 {\it Utility functions.} In what follows $u(\mathbf{a}, \btheta)$ indicates a {\em utility function}, which depends on the unknown $\btheta$ parameters and the actions $\mathbf{a}$.
-Choosing an appropriate utility function is crucial in our framework and when implementing a decision-theoretic procedure in general.
+Appropriate utility functions are crucial for decision-theoretic procedures.
 In clinical trials, the utility function typically summarizes the study's costs and the potential benefits of demonstrating the efficacy of an experimental therapy, representing relative preferences and making explicit the goals of the study.
-We refer to \cite{thall:2019} and \citet{lee:2022} for examples and discussions on the elicitation of utility functions in cancer research.
+We refer to \citet{thall:2019} and \citet{lee:2022} for examples and discussions on the elicitation of utility functions in cancer research.
 These authors, among others, developed utility functions that capture multiple aspects of a clinical study, such as drug-related adverse events and patient quality of life.
 When $M=K$, $T=1$, and the action $\mathbf{a}$ coincides with rejecting or not the null hypotheses $\{H_{0,k}\}_{k=1}^K$, then an interpretable utility function $u(\mathbf{a},\btheta) = \sum_{k=1}^K [1\{a_k=1, \gamma_k> 0\} -\lambda 1\{a_k=1, \gamma_k\leq 0\}]$ includes a unitary reward for each true positive result and a penalty $(\lambda >0)$ for each false positive result.
-In some studies, this utility function can represent economic interests and $\lambda$ explicitly compares potential gains and costs associated with true and false positive subgroup-specific results.
-Importantly, other utility functions can represent different interests, for example, the life expectation of future patients diagnosed with a specific disease during a horizon of 10 years; see \cite{berry1995adaptive} for an example.
+This utility function can represent economic interests, including potential gains and costs associated with true and false positive subgroup-specific results.
+Importantly, other utility functions can represent different interests, for example the life expectancy of future patients diagnosed with a specific disease; see \citet{berry1995adaptive} for a discussion.